 The executive compensation strategy at ErinoakKids is designed to attract and retain high performing personnel focused on achieving the organization’s strategic priorities and goals.
 The Board of Directors sets the compensation of the President and CEO, which is tied to a comprehensive set of deliverables and associated performance metrics.
 The compensation of other leadership personnel is set by the President and CEO with Board input.
 It is similarly articulated and measured to ensure alignment of goals and their achievement at all levels of the organization.

 ErinoakKids competitive market for personnel (whose majority are allied health professionals) is that of the Ontario Hospital Association Region 3.
 This market consists of 26 acute care and teaching hospitals in the Central, Toronto Central, Mississauga Halton, Central West and Central East Local Health Integration Networks.
 The ErinoakKids practice is to set compensation levels for all positions at the organization at the 50th

 Current Compensation of President and CEO

 The employment contract of President and CEO Bridget Fewtrell was renegotiated in 2011 after a period of four years to reflect the growth and current complexity of the organization.
-The portfolio of the President and CEO has been significantly expanded over recent years to include responsibilities for annual fundraising, a $20 million capital campaign, and organizational oversight of a large Redevelopment Project for the building of three new facilities to better serve the children and families of Central Region beginning in 2017, and for decades to come.
+The portfolio of the President and CEO has been significantly expanded over recent years to include responsibilities for annual fundraising, a $20 million capital campaign, and organizational oversight of the Redevelopment Project for the building of three new facilities to better serve the children and families of Central Region beginning in 2018, and for decades to come.